-About three years ago, a handful of your concerned neighbors founded Save Fair Oaks Ranch (SFOR) and led the charge to prevent ill-advised annexation of The Reserve, a proposed development that was poorly planned and totally out-of- character with the rural, northern area of the City.
+About four years ago, a handful of your concerned neighbors founded Save Fair Oaks Ranch (SFOR) and led the charge to prevent the ill-advised annexation of The Reserve, a proposed development in our ETJ that was poorly planned and totally out-of- character with the rural, northern area of the City.
 Thanks to the more than 2,400 of you who signed our petition, we stopped The Reserve from moving forward, at least so far.

 As part of a 3-Step process, SFOR has worked to keep you informed of growth around the Ranch and, most importantly, to encourage citizens to become involved in shaping the future of our City.